data-gymnasia/courses/content/_statistics/content.md

-*Solution*.
-The plug-in estimator of the mean is the mean of the empirical distribution, which is the average of the locations of the samples.
+*Solution.* The plug-in estimator of the mean is the mean of the empirical distribution, which is the average of the locations of the samples.
 We call this the **sample mean**:

 ``` latex
 \overline{X} = \frac{X_1 + \cdots + X_n}{n}.